paulBBT/Notes/tiddlers/md-tiddlers/Cyber (déf.).md

->*One of the main strategic challenges of our time is the risk of a large-scale confrontation in the digital sphere.*<br/>
+>*One of the main strategic challenges of our time is the risk of a large-scale confrontation in the digital sphere.*
 >Vladimir Poutine

 On peut résumer le cyber à la **famille technologique basée sur l’échange de données, mais il s’agit également d’un domaine de lutte** reposant sur ces technologies.
 A ce titre la [[Supériorité Cyber]] sera un enjeu des luttes futures.